usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 #### Does a public accommodation have an obligation to search for accessible space?

 A public accommodation is not required to lease space that is accessible.
-However, upon leasing, the barrier removal requirements for existing facilities apply.In addition, any alterations to the space must meet the accessibility requirements for alterations.
+However, upon leasing, the barrier removal requirements for existing facilities apply.
+In addition, any alterations to the space must meet the accessibility requirements for alterations.

 #### Does the ADA require barrier removal in historic buildings?